 2. Black & Decker PAV1200W 12-Volt Cyclonic-Action Automotive Pivoting-Nose Handheld Vacuum Cleaner

-3. BISSELL Pet Hair Eraser Handheld Vacuum, Corded, 33A1
+3. BISSELL Pet Hair Eraser Handheld Vacuum

-BISSELL Pet Hair Eraser Handheld Corded Vacuum 33A1 model is small, yet very powerful corded handheld vacuum cleaner.
+The BISSELL Pet Hair Eraser Handheld Corded Vacuum 33A1 model is a small, yet very powerful corded handheld vacuum cleaner.
 It doesn’t feature ‘fancy’ things like rotating brush, but it gets the job done easily.

-This is very powerful and lightweight handheld vacuum cleaner – when switched on, one feels torque from motor starting.
+This is a very powerful and lightweight handheld vacuum cleaner, like most Bissell models on the market. when switched on, one feels torque from motor starting.
 This vacuum cleaner sucks plenty of air and creates strong suction for cleaning dirt and debris – the problem can be exhaust air that sometimes can interfere with the cleaning surface and blow away the dirt.

 However, this can be easily avoided with careful handling of the vacuum cleaner.
 The power cord is 16 feet (5.5m) long, and for cleaning the car, it could be a little bit longer.

-4. Black & Decker CHV1510 Dustbuster 15.6-Volt Cordless Cyclonic Hand Vacuum
+4. Black & Decker Dustbuster Handheld Vacuum HHVI315JO42

 5. Black & Decker FHV1200 Flex Vac Cordless Ultra-Compact Vacuum Cleaner